 By avoiding bad habits and maintaining good habits, you can ensure your teeth remain strong and healthy for many years into the future and greatly reduce the possibility of eventual tooth loss.

-For more information or to schedule your next dental exam, contact the office of Dr. Daniel C. Bush at 817-465-0355 today.
+For more information or to schedule your next dental exam, contact the office of Dr. Daggula at 817-465-0355 today.